Digby Wells Bursary South Africa 2023 – 2024

 - You must have strong academic potential

-- You must be studying or intend on studying full-time, towards one of the BSc qualifications listed above (Undergraduate or Postgraduate)
+- You must be studying or intend on studying full-time, towards an Undergraduate or Postgraduate qualification, within one of the fields listed above

 - You must be studying or intend on studying at a recognised University in South Africa